xMIL: Insightful Explanations for Multiple Instance Learning in Histopathology: Extracting insights from heatmaps

 We revisit the example of the HNSC tumor with a false-positive prediction of an HPV infection in Figure \ref{fig:hnscc_heatmap_main}.
 As previously noted, only \method indicates that the model recognizes evidence of HPV infection in the tumor border, but not the remaining tumor.
 Despite a prediction score close to 0, all relevance scores from the single method were between 0.95--0.97, suggesting that context-free single-instance bags may not be informative in this task.
 We observed this phenomenon across various slides.

+Heatmaps of additional examples are provided in Appendix \ref{app:additional_heatmaps}.
+In Figure \ref{fig:hnscc_heatmap_3}, \method accurately delineates and distinguishes HPV-positive tumor islands from the surrounding stroma.
+In this simple case, attention also provides a reasonable explanation.
 Figure \ref{fig:hnscc_heatmap_1} presents another correctly classified HPV-positive sample.
 Here, \method outlines spatially consistent slide regions with clear positive evidence, distinct from regions of negative or mixed evidence (top row).
 Most notably, the subepithelial mucous glands (bottom row), which are not associated with HPV, are correctly highlighted in blue, unlike in the attention map.
-Heatmaps of additional examples are provided in Appendix \ref{app:additional_heatmaps}.
-In Figure \ref{fig:hnscc_heatmap_3}, \method accurately delineates and distinguishes HPV-positive tumor islands from the surrounding stroma.
-In this simple case, attention also provides a reasonable explanation.
 In Figure \ref{fig:hnscc_heatmap_4}, we display a false positive slide.
 In this case, \method allowed us to identify that the evidence of HPV-positivity can be attributed to an unusual morphology of an HPV-negative tumor that shares some morphological features usually associated with HPV infection (e.g., smaller tumor cells with hyperchromatic nuclei, dense lymphocyte infiltrates).